Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior

 What Room Should You Paint Red?

 Studies have shown that color impacts our mood and emotion.
 Cool colors make us feel calm and relaxed, while warm and intense colors, like red, make us feel energized.
 With that said, painting your bedroom walls red probably isn't the best choice, unless you want to raise the energy level in the room.
-Red paint works well in social living spaces like an active living room or in a dining room, similar to the one I painted in the picture.
+Red paint works well in social living spaces like an active living room or in a dining room, like the one I painted in the picture.

 The color red pairs and contrasts well with white baseboard and molding.
 The white molding makes the red even more bold and bright.
 You might even consider using it for an accent wall paired with navy blue, grey, or gold, for the main color.
 Is your front door a boring white?
 Consider painting it red.

 How to Prime and Paint Walls Red the Right Way

 If you've ever tried painting red over white walls without priming first, you know how poorly the color covers over white, even after multiple coats of paint.
 You will end up with a banding effect along the corners of the walls and ceiling from overlapped paint.

 Using the right primer is critical for getting solid coverage and a professional finish when painting red over white or another light color.
 With one solid prime coat, red usually covers in no more than two coats, as long as you use the right paint roller.

 The Best Primer for Red Interior Paint